shepner/Docker/Rancher/README.md

       * leave the rest at default
       * in Node Options, select the appropriate roles
-   2) copy the `sudo docker run ...` command and run from ssh on each node
+   2) copy the `sudo docker run ...` command and run from ssh on each node Need to have a >50% majority of management (etcd & Control Plane) nodes for the cluster to be up.
+This means you must have 1, 3, 5, etc